hydrodynamicstability/statquotes/README.md

   - Mathematics, statistics, and teaching.  *American Mathematical Monthly*, 104:  801-823.

+- "To find out what happens to a system when you interere with it you have to interfere with it (not just passively observe it)."

+  - G. E. P. Box (1966)

+  - Use and abuse of regression.  *Technometrics*, 8:  625-629.

 - "Block what you can and randomize what you cannot."

   - George E.P.
 Box, William G. Hunter, and J. Stuart Hunter (1978)